 Azimuth (-180, 180): this value is specified in degrees, and reveals the sun’s position in the horizon.
 Again, use left mouse button as seen before, in order to change Elevation and Azimuth.

-Type: in this field you can choose whether to use sky colour rather than a custom colour for the environment illumination.
+Type: in this field you can choose whether to use the default sky colour or a custom colour for the environment illumination.
 A sky colour (as seen before) will create a blue light.
-A custom one will make the scene being illuminated from all directions by a light defined in the next 2 fields: colour and multiplier.
+A custom one will make the scene illuminated from all directions by a light defined in the next two fields: colour and multiplier.
 The next images can give a clear idea of the result you’ll get by changing those parameters.

 In the next images, you can see how in these circumstances the custom colour will be seen in the background too, unless you decide to use a background image (refer to the Navigation chapter in order to learn how to apply background flat and spherical images).
-In such a situation, custom colour affects the indirect light of the scene just in case Saturation is different than zero (in the next images it’s been set to 0,7).
+In such a situation, custom colour affects the indirect light of the scene only in the case that Saturation is different than zero (in the next images it’s been set to 0.7).

-Day time and Night time pre-set buttons automatically setup parameters value in order to obtain a nice rendering in night time (without any natural light), and daylight (with active sun and sky).
+Day time and Night time pre-set buttons automatically setup parameter values in order to obtain renderings in night time (without any natural light), and in daylight (with active sun and sky).